rfougy/riv.systems/cms/works/dev/2023-05-03_hodl-the-throdl.md

   ["React", "Redux", "PostgreSQL", "Express", "Solidity", "Web3", "KaboomJS"]
 ---

-"Hodl the Throdl!" is a game where players collect coins and turn them into cryptocurrency via a local blockchain.
+"Hodl the Throdl!" is <mark>a game where players collect coins and turn them into cryptocurrency via a local blockchain</mark>.
 After logging in, players navigate levels to gather coins, avoid obstacles and enemies, and earn credit for the coins collected.
-Players can convert coins to HODL coins, disburse funds to their MetaMask account, and buy characters for in-game use.
+Players can <mark>convert coins to HODL coins, disburse funds to their MetaMask account, and buy characters for in-game use</mark>.

 <br/>

 ## Features

-For this project, I assumed the responsibility of spearheading the development of the game's cryptocurrency and integrating the app with Web3.
-This undertaking was indeed challenging, as it required me to navigate a steep learning curve and accomplish it within a few weeks.
-Nevertheless, I found the challenge deeply engrossing and immersive, as it compelled me to achieve mastery over the workings of this emerging technology.
+For this project, I assumed the responsibility of <mark>spearheading the development of the game's cryptocurrency and integrating the app with Web3</mark>.
+This undertaking was indeed challenging, as it required me to navigate a steep learning curve and accomplish it <mark>within a 3 weeks</mark>.
+Nevertheless, I found the challenge deeply engrossing and immersive, as it compelled me to achieve <mark>mastery over the workings of this emerging technology</mark>.

 A few of the core deliverables I contributed through this endeavor included: